ipfs/kubo/filestore/README.md

 ## Controlling when blocks are verified.

 The config variable `Filestore.Verify` can be used to customize when blocks from the filestore are verified.
-The default value `IfChanged` will verify a block if the modification time of the backing file has changed.
-This default works well in most cases, but can miss some changes, espacally if the filesystem only tracks file modification times with a resolution of one second (HFS+, used by OS X) or less (FAT32).
-A value of `Always`, always checks blocks, and the value of `Never`, never checks blocks.
+The default value `Always` will always verify blocks.
+A value of `IfChanged.  will verify a block if the modification time of the backing file has changed.
+This value works well in most cases, but can miss some changes, espacally if the filesystem only tracks file modification times with a resolution of one second (HFS+, used by OS X) or less (FAT32).
+A value of `Never`, never checks blocks.

 ## Upgrading the filestore